Pull to refresh

 Overview

 Turkish riot police forced their way into the Republican People's Party headquarters in Ankara on Sunday, firing tear gas and rubber bullets to end a three-day occupation.
-The raid installed a court-appointed leadership over the party that came first in Turkey's 2024 municipal elections.
+It's the party that came first in Turkey's 2024 municipal elections.
+The raid installed court-appointed leadership.

 An appeals court ruled on May 21 that chairperson Ozgur Ozel's November 2023 election was invalid and reinstated his predecessor, Kemal Kilicdaroglu.
-The ruling adds to more than a year of legal action against the Republican People's Party, whose most popular figure, Istanbul Mayor Ekrem Imamoglu, has been jailed since March 2025.
+The ruling is part of more than a year of legal action against the Republican People's Party.
+The party's most popular figure, Istanbul Mayor Ekrem Imamoglu, has been jailed since March 2025.

 Why it matters